oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC11 - Viewing a Company

-**Preconditions:** User has the SOCareers App open and has added at least one company to their list of companies.
+**Preconditions:** User has the SOCareers open and has at least one company in the list of companies.
 **Guarantees:** The specified company's details are displayed.

 **MSS:**